inet-framework/inet-tutorials/_docs/wireless/step10.md

 Let's configure ad-hoc routing with AODV.
 As AODV will manage the routing tables, we don't need the statically added routes any more.
-We only need `IPv4NetworkConfigurator` to assign the IP addresses, and turn all other functions off.
+We only need `Ipv4NetworkConfigurator` to assign the IP addresses, and turn all other functions off.

-More important, we change the hosts to be instances of `AODVRouter`.
+More important, we change the hosts to be instances of `AodvRouter`.
-`AODVRouter` is like  `WirelessHost`, but with an added `AODVRouting` submodule.
+`AodvRouter` is like  `WirelessHost`, but with an added `AodvRouting` submodule.
 This change turns each node into an AODV router.

 AODV stands for Ad hoc On-Demand Distance Vector.
 In AODV, routes are